Call for Proposals: Proposal Submission Deadline: October 16, 2017

 Purpose of the Workshop

-The New Scholars Dissertation Mentoring Workshop (NSDMW) is a unique opportunity for doctoral students (PhD and EdD) to discuss their dissertation research in small groups of experienced scholars as well as with peers with similar topical or methodological interests.
+The New Scholars Dissertation Mentoring Workshop (NSDMW) is a unique opportunity for doctoral students (Ph.D. and Ed.D.) to discuss their dissertation research in small groups of experienced scholars as well as with peers with similar topical or methodological interests.
 Participants receive feedback on the design, data collection and/or analysis of their dissertation.
-Complementary luncheons after the workshops provide opportunities for all participants to meet and exchange ideas.
+Complimentary luncheons after the workshops provide opportunities for all participants to meet and exchange ideas.

 Eligibility Criteria for Applicants

 To apply for the workshop, you must fit all of the following criteria:

-- a student member of CIES, registered or planning to register for the CIES 2017 Conference;
+- a student member of CIES, registered or planning to register for the CIES 2018 Conference in Mexico City;

-- a doctoral student (Ph.D. or Ed.D.) between the dissertation proposal stage and mid writing stage (analysis, but not yet defended).
-Please note that the NSDMW is only limited to doctoral students (PhD and EdD);
+- a doctoral student (Ph.D. or Ed.D.) between the dissertation proposal stage and mid writing stage (analysis, but not yet defended);

-- a doctoral student who has not previously participated in a NSDMW
+- have not previously participated in a NSDMW; and,

 All proposals should contribute to the advancement of theory, practice, methodology, or fieldwork in comparative and international education.

 To participate in this workshop, you must apply in advance by submitting a proposal abstract of 750 words through the All Academic proposal submission system.
 You must select “Submit a new proposal,” and when prompted to select a Committee or SIG, you must select “Committee: New Scholars.”
-The abstract must include
+The abstract must include: